Duval County Shore Protection Project

 The beach re-nourishment includes construction of both a dune and beach berm with sand sourced from a federally administered offshore borrow area.
 Beach restoration work will include beach tilling, vibration control and monitoring, environmental species monitoring and turbidity monitoring.

-Operations are projected to begin by the end of March, 2024, and be complete by the end of July.
+Operations are projected to begin in April or May 2024, and be complete later in the summer.
 USACE Jacksonville will advise the public of the start and progress of the re-nourishment through its social media channels.

 Duval County Shore Protection Historical BackgroundOverhead view of shore restoration project in Duval County, Florida.
 Image shows an area where new sand is being added to beach.